Otus-DevOps-2022-02/vshender_infra/README.md

 - Created and configured a Yandex Cloud service account.
 - Added a packer template for the base image.
+- Parameterized the packer template for the base image.

 Create a Yandex Cloud service account for Packer: